apsara-stack/terraform-provider-apsarastack/website/docs/r/dns_domain.html.markdown

 * `resource_group_id` - (Optional, ForceNew) The Id of resource group which the dns domain belongs.
 * `lang` - (Optional) User language.
 * `remark` - (Optional) Remarks information for your domain name.
-* `tags` - (Optional) A mapping of tags to assign to the resource.
-    - Key: It can be up to 64 characters in length.
-It cannot begin with "aliyun", "acs:", "http://", or "https://".
-It cannot be a null string.
-    - Value: It can be up to 128 characters in length.
-It cannot begin with "aliyun", "acs:", "http://", or "https://".
-It can be a null string.

 ## Attributes Reference